Chromeilion/RoMAE-Experiments/example_experiment/README.md

 # Example Experiment

-This is an example experiment utilizing RoMA.
+This is an example experiment utilizing RoMAE.
 To adapt this to your needs, you can copy and paste this directory and change the following: